Ursawarlord/IntroductionToRobotics/README.md

   <summary> Homework 2 (27th October-3rd November 2021) </summary>

  #### Crosswalk simulator: traffic lights for people and cars
-+ **Technical Task**:Building the traffic lights for a crosswalk.
-You will use 2 LEDs to represent the traffic lights for people (red and green) and 3 LEDs to represent the traffic lights for cars (red, yellow and green).
-See the states it needs to go through.
-If anything is not clear, ask.
-Also, see the uploaded video (the intervals are different, but the states flow is the same).
-It’s a traffic lights system for people and cars - don’t overthink it.
++ **Technical description**: Homework uses 2 LEDs to represent the traffic lights for people (red and green) and 3 LEDs to represent the traffic lights for cars (red, yellow and green).
+It goes a few states in cycle completing the crosswalk simulator.

 |**Components**:|5 LEDs|1 button|1 buzzer|resistors|and wires (per logic)|
 |---|---|---|---|---|---|